jhrcook/statistical-rethinking/ch5_multivariate-linear-models.md

-I would begin by modeling the obesity rate on just the about of exercise and number of restaurant meals per month (or some other period) to see if they directly predict obestiy.
-Further, I would model obesity with both of these predictors as they could be negatively correlated with each other, casuing a masked relationship.
-I would then look at the counterfactual plots and residulas to see if either predictor is more influential than the other.
+I would begin by modeling the obesity rate on just the about of exercise and number of restaurant meals per month (or some other period) to see if they directly predict obesity.
+Further, I would model obesity with both of these predictors as they could be negatively correlated with each other, causing a masked relationship.
+I would then look at the counterfactual plots and residuals to see if either predictor is more influential than the other.

 ### Hard

-**All three exercises below use the same data, data(foxes) (partof rethinking).81 Theurban fox (Vulpes vulpes) is a successful exploiter of human habitat.
+**All three exercises below use the same data, `data(foxes)` (part of rethinking).81 The urban fox (Vulpes vulpes) is a successful exploiter of human habitat.
 Since urban foxes move in packs and defend territories, data on habitat quality and population density is also included.
 The data frame has five columns:**

 | group     | Number of the social group the individual fox belongs to |
 | --------- | -------------------------------------------------------- |